Skip to content

 If reef friendliness matters to you, start by confirming TGA compliance first—look for an AUST L or AUST R code—and then check the ingredient list for filters such as oxybenzone or octinoxate, which have been restricted in certain reef-sensitive regions overseas.
 In Australia, these ingredients remain legal and can be used within set limits.
 Choosing a mineral formula with zinc oxide or titanium dioxide in non-nano form is one option often preferred by eco-conscious consumers.

 Ultimately, the priority is to use sunscreen you’ll apply generously and often.
 Skin cancer prevention outweighs theoretical environmental risks, so focus first on protection that meets Australian standards, then make environmentally aligned choices where possible.
-Responsible disposal—avoiding rinsing excess product directly into waterways—also helps minimise cumulative impac
+Responsible disposal—avoiding rinsing excess product directly into waterways—also helps minimise cumulative impact.

 Mineral vs organic (“chemical”) filters: what actually matters